AmbientRun/Ambient/docs/src/reference/package.md

 ### Enums / `[enums]`

-The `enums` section contains custom enums defined by the ember.
+The `enums` section contains custom enums defined by the package.
 Enums are used to define a closed set of values.

-This is a TOML table, where the keys are the ember IDs (`PascalCaseIdentifier`), and the values are the ember definitions.
+This is a TOML table, where the keys are the package IDs (`PascalCaseIdentifier`), and the values are the package definitions.

 | Property      | Type                                | Description                                                                                        |
 | ------------- | ----------------------------------- | -------------------------------------------------------------------------------------------------- |